redlibrarian/redlibrarian.github.io/_posts/2019-03-05-common-sense-librarianship.markdown

 image: /assets/images/mandolin.jpg
 ---

+>In Descartes, as in the 'new science,' oncee it has separated itself
+>from the spurious elements of philosophical development, the trust in
+>method attaind an almost mythical status and takes on a Promethean
+>force, defining itself - along with its commitment to scientific
+>verification - as a sort of heroic, originary ingenuity.

+Negri, <em>Political Descartes</em>

 One of the most insidious aspects of the triumph of instrumental reason under neoliberalization is its quantification, not only of natural phenomena, but of the self.
 Methodological individualism - the idea that